IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *client\_id* (required): The client identifier the Authorization Client is registered with at the Authorization Server, if no other authentication scheme is used for client authentication.

 - *code_verifier*: The original code verifier string.
-REQUIRED, if the "code_challenge" parameter was used in the authorization request.
+Required, if the "code_challenge" parameter was used in the authorization request.
 Shall not be used otherwise.

 Figure 3.71.4.1.2.2-3 shows a non-normative example of the access token request with client authentication using the *client\_id* and *client_secret* in the HTTP Authorization header: